Patient Safety Net

 How staff will access Patient Safety Net

 Patient Safety Net can be used by all Queensland Health staff including contractors, agency staff, students and volunteers, and encourages staff to seek local resolution first where possible.
 Patient Safety Net can be activated by staff (the reporter) via phone, email, face-to-face or via an online portal.
 The reporter can choose to raise a concern anonymously or request that their details remain confidential.
-Concerns will be received by Patient Safety Stewards who will triage and review the concerns.
+Concerns are received by Patient Safety Stewards who will assess and review all concerns raised.
+If the concern is not in scope for Patient Safety Net, the steward assists the reporter to access the most appropriate pathway.

 Alternate complaint avenues